MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ### Microsoft Loop

-To use Microsoft 365 Copilot with Microsoft Loop, you must have Loop enabled for your tenant.
+To use Microsoft Copilot for Microsoft 365 with Microsoft Loop, you must have Loop enabled for your tenant.
 This can be done in the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/Loop) or the [Microsoft 365 Apps admin center](https://config.office.com) under **Customization** \| **Policy Management**.
 For more information, see [Manage Loop workspaces in Syntex repository services](/microsoft-365/loop/loop-workspaces-configuration) and [Learn how to enable the Microsoft Loop app, now in Public Preview](https://techcommunity.microsoft.com/t5/microsoft-365-blog/learn-how-to-enable-the-microsoft-loop-app-now-in-public-preview/ba-p/3769013).

 ### Microsoft Whiteboard

-To use Microsoft 365 Copilot with Microsoft Whiteboard, you must have Whiteboard enabled for your tenant.
+To use Microsoft Copilot for Microsoft 365 with Microsoft Whiteboard, you must have Whiteboard enabled for your tenant.
 To learn more about Microsoft Whiteboard, see [Manage access to Microsoft Whiteboard for your organization](/whiteboard/manage-whiteboard-access-organizations).

 ## Update channels

-Microsoft 365 Copilot will follow Microsoft 365 Apps' standard practice for deployment and updates, being available in all update channels, except for Semi-annual channel.
+Microsoft Copilot for Microsoft 365 will follow Microsoft 365 Apps' standard practice for deployment and updates, being available in all update channels, except for Semi-annual channel.
 Preview channels include Insiders, Current Channel - Preview and Beta Channel.
 Production channels include Current Channel and then Monthly Enterprise Channel.

 Once generally available on 11/1, Copilot will be in Current Channel, and starting December 12, on Monthly Enterprise Channel.
 As always, preview channels are a great option to validate the product before rolling out to the rest of organization.
 To learn more, see To learn more, see [Overview of update channels](/deployoffice/updates/overview-update-channels), and the [Microsoft 365 Insider channels](/deployoffice/insider/compare-channels).